keybase/client/README.md

 * [Go 1.6](https://golang.org/dl/) or higher.
 * A running Keybase client service (see [instructions](https://github.com/keybase/client/go)).
 * On OS X, you may have to [install FUSE yourself](https://osxfuse.github.io/).
+  * You may need to pass the `--use-system-fuse` flag to `kbfsfuse` if you install FUSE yourself.
 * Then, mount KBFS at `/keybase/` as follows:

         cd kbfsfuse